Migraine headache treatments

 There are two main approaches to migraine treatment.
 The first is stopping (aborting) an acute attack, if possible, or at least controlling the pain and nausea.
 The second approach is preventing future attacks.

-Conventional medicine for migraines
+Conventional medication for migraines

 Ergotamine preparations are another class of medication that can be used to abort a migraine.
 The most popular one is ergotamine tartrate.
 NSAIDs (nonsteroidal anti-inflammatory drugs) such as ibuprofen may also abort a migraine attack.
-Often doctors recommend taking antinausea (antiemetic) medicines such as domperidone or metoclopramide.
+Often doctors recommend taking antinausea (antiemetic) drugs such as domperidone or metoclopramide.

 One of the best ways to prevent migraine attacks is to recognise factors that may trigger them, such as particular foods, stress, irregular meals, lack of sleep, bright lights or, in women, the menstrual cycle or contraceptive pill.
 Keeping a diary of your symptoms may help you to identify triggers so that you can learn to avoid them.